Kosuke Kato: Playing style

-Kato pitches with a somewhat unorthodox motion with plenty of variety.
-His fastball has an average speed of approximately 140 km/h. and a breaking curveball as his main pitches, and is also capable of throwing sliders and fork balls.
-Since 2012 he has used these latter pitches more than his curve ball.
-The breaking of his pitches is his greatest asset, making his strikeout ratio high.
+Kato uses an unorthodox pitching motion featuring a varied repertoire.
+His primary offerings include a fastball averaging approximately 140 km/h and a breaking curveball, supplemented by a slider and forkball.
+Since 2012, he has increased the usage of his slider and forkball relative to his curveball.
+The movement of his pitches contributes to his great strikeout ratio.

 Kato recorded double-figure wins in 2002, but even in matches in which he was pitching well, he would suddenly lose his rhythm and allow successive walks and dead balls, so also recorded his career-high of 15 losses in the same year.
 He was expected to be a starting pitcher capable of pitching complete games.
 However, even from his third season, illness and injury caused concerns that saw him become a relief pitcher instead.

 Whilst being a left-handed pitcher and also using chopsticks with his left hand, Kato writes with his right hand.
 He is well known for wearing sunglasses whilst pitching.
 It has been reported that since signing with Hanshin, he catches the train to practice and matches at Koshien Stadium.